-Pick Your Roaring 20’s Plus Size Costumes
+Roaring 20’s Plus Size Costume Ideas

-As a man, you always want to look attractive and appear strong and confident.
+As a plus size man, you always want to look attractive and appear strong and confident.
 That is why you don’t like costume parties – you are afraid that dressing up will make you look funny.
 On top of that, you added extra pounds, which comes to haunt you whenever a mirror is nearby.

-Fortunately, the 1920s were times of liberation and dedication to style.
+Fortunately, the roaring 20s were times of liberation and dedication to style.
 Men cared about looking nice, which is why they often wore suits, and shirts were almost mandatory.
 That is why a roaring 20s party could be an opportunity to jump into a beautiful classic suit and impress everyone at the event.
 The crucial thing is to pick a suitable men’s plus size 1920’s costume, and here is how to do that!

 Since roaring 20s are a themed party, everything starts by choosing your character.
 You have several ways to go, and those include:

-Gangster Costume Ideas
+Gangster Costume Ideas & 20’s Costumes

 Mobsters were popular back in the day, so why not try to replicate the style of your favorite criminal for the costume party?

-A Shirt Is a Mandatory Addition
+A Shirt Is a Mandatory Addition for Any Gangster Costume

 The majority of males wore shirts in the 1920s, which is why this clothing item is mandatory when choosing a man’s plus size 20’s costume.
-The good news is that you have a wide choice of shirts to pick from for your outfit.
+The good news is that you have a wide choice of shirts to pick from for your costume.

 The first question to consider is how much you want to put an accent on the shirt.
 Some combinations allow you to skip wearing jackets, and that’s where shirts become extremely important.
 For example, a fancy black shirt, which might be combined with suspenders, can be an exquisite 1920s plus-size costume.

 If you plan to wear a vest and jacket, go with a single-colored shirt.
 A simple white or black shirt will be enough since the main focus of the costume will be on the other clothing items.
-If you are going for a newsie’s outfit, you can consider a shirt that has a specific pattern.
+If you are going for a newsie’s costume, you can consider a shirt that has a specific pattern.

-Jackets, Pants, and Suits
+Plus Size Roaring Twenties Jackets, Pants, and Suits

 During the 1920s, men didn’t deviate much when it comes to matching colors of their pants and jacket.
 That is because suits were among the favorite clothing items back then.
 That is why it might be easiest to go with a suit where pants and jacket are made of matching fabrics and colors.
 The classic black-colored suit will never go out of style.